mhausenblas/temporal-opa/README.md

 ## Access auditing

 In after-the-fact scenarios it's often necessary to verify when a certain event happened.
 For example, a question could be: has X been accessed out of business hour time?

+## GitOps: compliance check

+In an GitOps setting, bots may be used to automatically review commits.
+This can be to verify if certain requirements are met, such as formatting or existence of documentation.
+One can also check compliance, for example, avoiding deployments on certain days or hours.